 Arterial line placement

-The center is located on the first floor of Roberts Hospital at Baylor University Medical Center at Dallas.
+The center is located on the first floor of Roberts Hospital at Baylor University Medical Center, part of Baylor Scott & White Health.
 The facility consists of 850 square feet with five Fundamentals of Laparoscopic Surgery (FLS) testing stations.

 Several virtual reality (VR) based simulators are also available, including: